Configuration Reference¶

 Cert-validation hang gotcha

-With options B or C, if DNS isn't working when pulumi up runs, the wildcard ACM certificate validation will hang for ~75 minutes (default timeout) before failing.
-Get delegation in place first.
+If DNS isn't working when pulumi up runs, the wildcard ACM certificate validation will hang for ~75 minutes (default timeout) before failing.
+Get delegation in place first and run scripts/dev/preflight.sh before deploy.

 Authentication¶